shahraj81/aida/tools/validate-responses/README.md

 In order to run the above script(s), the following files are required:

 	1. docid_mappings: File containing DocumentID to DocumentElementID mappings.
 This file will be made available.
+NOTE: This file is available as LDC2018E62.parent_children.tsv from https://portal.nextcentury.com/owncloud/index.php/s/9VPG8OyYB8QTuPw.
 	2. queries_dtd: DTD file corresponding to the XML file containing queries.
 This file will be made available.
 	3. queries_xml: XML file containing queries.
 The query file(s) will made available.
 	4. responses_dtd: DTD file corresponding to the XML file containing responses.
 This file will be made available.